-Some of the treatment we are testing in the study may not be licensed for use in the UK.
+Some of the treatments we are testing in the study may not be licensed for use in the UK.
 We call these 'less well known treatments'.
 If you have been allocated to receive a less well known treatment, a member of our trial team will contact you within one day of joining the trial, as well as on Day 3.
 During the Day 1 call, a doctor or nurse will check you are still happy to take part in the study and explain specific side-effects.
-On Day 3, we will confirm that you gave received your participant pack, and read and understood the medication card provided.
+On Day 3, we will confirm that you have received your participant pack, and read and understood the medication card provided.
 Please see the Patient Information Sheet appendices for further details about the trial treatments and those classed as less well known.
 You will also be able to call us at any time if you have any concerns about side effects caused by the treatment, using the trial freephone number: 0800 138 0880.
 If you are allocated to a less well known treatment and report any major side-effects (those that cause considerable limitation in your usual activity.
 Require medication or medical attention), and we are unable to contact you or your study partner, with your consent we will contact your GP directly.
 We will ask you to return any unused medication in a pre-paid envelope to the trial team, via courier.

-We may contact you (email, text message or telephone call) once a month for up to 12 months after you enrol into the trial to collect information about ongoing symptoms, hospital visits and PRINCIPLE PIS v6.0 19Oct2021 REC No.20/SC/0158 IRAS No: 281958 5 your well-being.
-Samples you have given or go on to give for COVID-19 in your standard care may also be used for national infection surveillance, if this is the case, we would like to access the results from any samples (including testing swabs and convalescent blood samples) held in your GP record or by PHE.
+We may contact you (email, text message or telephone call) once a month for up to 12 months after you enrol into the trial to collect information about ongoing symptoms, hospital visits and your well-being.
 In addition, we will collect information from your GP records and data held by central NHS bodies (such as NHS Digital) for long-term follow-up for up to 10 years, to help us better understand the long-term effects of COVID-19 and the trial treatments.